ranbureand/multilingual-experiment/readme.markdown

 ## Foreword

 A few words before starting.
-The basic site built with the approach illustrated in this README:
+Sites built with the approach illustrated in this README:

 + can support [as many languages as needed](#directory-structure)
 + can serve pages or posts that do not necessarily need to be translated in all the supported languages
-+ has a [language switch](#language-switchhtml) that can either direct web surfers to view the current page or post in the selected language, if available, or can direct them to an alternative [fallback page](#fallback-page)
++ have a [language switch](#language-switchhtml) that can either direct web surfers to view the current page or post in the selected language, if available, or can direct them to an alternative [fallback page](#fallback-page)
-+ does not need you to install custom plugins
++ do not need you to install custom plugins
-+ leverages the basics of Jekyll and thus should be relatively future-proof (last famous words)
++ leverage the basics of Jekyll and thus should be relatively future-proof (last famous words)
-+ can be published as a [*GitHub Pages* site](https://ranbureand.github.io/multilingual-experiment/)
++ can be published as *GitHub Pages* sites

-Moreover, beware that the site hosted in this repository:
+Specifically, [the basic site](https://ranbureand.github.io/multilingual-experiment/) hosted in this repository and used as an example:

 + is visually quite crude, since the focus is on illustrating a structural (not visual) approach to building multilingual sites
 + supports English and Italian as example languages